barrel/barrel-cli/README.md

 # hot reload javascript
 brrl -w # or --watch

-# build javascript and upload entire theme
+# build javascript and (if shopify) copy files to /dist
 brrl -b # or --build

 # specify an environment, default: development